rjury-sumo/sumo-content-powershell/docs/metricsearch.md

 # Metricsearches

-## only works with API created objects which is super wieird
-There is one odd thing about this API that you can only seem to get things you created with it - even though in the UI exisitng and API created metric search objects appear the same in the libaray!

-For example:
+## Getting a list of metric type objects
+We can do this via the content api using itemtype 'Metric' For example:
 ```
-(get-PersonalFolder -sumo_session $training).children |  where {$_.itemtype -match 'Metric'}
+(get-PersonalFolder ).children |  where {$_.itemtype -match 'Metric'}
 createdAt   : 11/22/2020 11:23:18 PM
 createdBy   : 0000000000BC774E
 modifiedAt  : 11/22/2020 11:23:18 PM